George-Home/D1---Steve-Squad/README.md

 # This is the MENU Branch

-This is where the code for the main menu should go, the menu should consist of working functions, buttons, title of game and objectives
+(Person assigned to the Job is Milinda Prasan De Silva) This is where the code for the main menu should go, the menu should consist of working functions, buttons, title of game and objectives